- Self-awareness is the ability to monitor your own emotions and reactions.

 - Studies show that people who have great self-awareness are better leaders because of it.

-- There are many ways to improve self-awareness.
-From setting boundaries to practicing self-discipline, you can become more self-aware in a variety of ways.
+- There are many ways to improve self-awareness, like setting boundaries and practicing self-discipline.

 What is the most important characteristic of a leader?
-Some might say it’s integrity; others may say it’s being a good motivator.
-But psychologist and author Sherrie Campbell believes that self-awareness is the key factor in leadership success.
+Some might say it’s integrity.
+Others might say it’s being a good motivator.
+But psychologist and author Sherrie Campbell, author of Loving Yourself: The Mastery of Being Your Own Person, believes self-awareness is the key factor in leadership success.

 What is self-awareness?

 Self-awareness is the ability to monitor your own emotions and reactions.
-Self-awareness allows you to know your strengths, weaknesses, triggers, motivators and other characteristics.
-Being self-aware means that you take a deeper look at your feelings, why you feel a certain way and how your feelings could turn into reactions.
+It allows you to know your strengths, weaknesses, triggers, motivators and other characteristics.
+Being self-aware means that you take a deeper look at your emotions, why you feel a certain way, and how your sentiments could turn into reactions.

 How important is self-awareness in leadership and business?

-Without self-awareness, leaders can appear a bit arrogant.
-If you cannot be personable, or know when you are crossing a line, how can you possibly lead a company?
+Without self-awareness, leaders can appear arrogant.
+If you cannot be personable, or know when you are crossing a line, how can you lead a company?

 The need for self-awareness extends to other business situations, too.
-Think about how crucial self-awareness is in giving sales pitches or handling feedback, for instance; if you are not aware of how you will react or do not have a way to prevent a negative reaction, you could end up getting yourself in trouble.
+Think about how crucial self-awareness is in giving sales pitches or handling feedback, for instance; if you are not aware of how you will react or do not have a way to prevent a negative reaction, you could get yourself in trouble.

 Self-awareness is also helpful for presentations.
 Many people get nervous when delivering pitches, speeches or even notes at a meeting.
-However, self-awareness can help you in these situations.
+Self-awareness can help.
 If you use too many filler words during presentations, for example, practice your presentation and have someone clap every time you use a word you want to avoid.
-Or, if you tend to sway or pace while presenting, try to limit your ability to move by sitting down at the table with your client or even just using a podium.
-Self-awareness can lead to self-improvement in these areas.
+If you tend to sway or pace around while presenting, limit your ability to move by sitting down at the table with your client or by using a podium.

 What are self-awareness skills?